claytonjones-401n16/seattle-javascript-401n16/class-15/README.md

 #### Describe and Define

-- Data Structure Implementation -  <!-- To Be Completed By Instructor -->
+- Events
+- ... specifically, the Node event system
+- Event driven architecture

 #### Execute

-- API Deployed with full features/functionality
-  - Consistent Model Interface
-  - Dynamic Model Routing
-  - Fully Tested
-  - Fully Documented
+- Implement the Observer pattern using Publish/Subscribe
+- Create a modular, event based system.A

 ## Today's Outline